ci-w/IndividualProject/README.md

 The video of my project presentation can be found here: <a href="https://youtu.be/O18hH8gdqS4">Making Projects Presentation</a>

 ____________________________________
 This project aims to make tangible learning more accessible for people living with intellectual disabilities.

-**Making Projects** is a tool which adapts tangible learning project tutorials to make them easier to complete by people with intellectual disabilities.
+**Making Projects** is a software tool which adapts tangible learning project tutorials to make them easier to complete by people with intellectual disabilities.
 It creates a customised syllabus of project tutorials based on the individuals needs and chosen project.

 It is implemented using the Django Python web framework, with a SQLite database, and Bootstrap templates.
 For more detailed information, view the source code's <a href="src/readme.md">readme</a>.